charlie-vf/genshin-recipes-blog/README.md

 - As a logged-in user, I can edit/delete my recipes from their individual pages so that I can control my post after creation
     - burger icon allows users to edit/delete

-## Sprint Five - Favourites & Made pages, Search & Popular Component - Week Three - Three Days
+## Sprint Five - Favourites, Following & Made pages, Search & Popular Component - Week Three - Three Days
 This sprint was split in two:

 - First, displaying favourited and made recipes on their respective pages and creating the popular recipes component